PuppetDB 2.2 » Load Testing

 Getting data for the tool

-directories.
-One or all of these directories can be used as input to the load
+these directories can be used as input to the load testing tool.

 Running the load testing tool

-example data.
-You’ll also need a config file (such as
+your example catalogs/reports.
+You’ll also need a config file (i.e.

 [jetty] host=<host name here> port=<port here>